wangpeihua1231/quantum-programming-platform/README.md

 # Usage Example: Machine Learning
 For Qiskit implementation, additional libraries are required: qiskit_ibm_runtime (version 0.38.0) and qiskit_machine_learning (version 0.8.2).
 The AqSolDB dataset is imported from the csv file named curated_solubility_dataset.csv.

-The codes to build machine learning model in usage examples for Qiskit and PennyLane are qiskit_ML.py and pennylane_ML.py, respectively.
+The codes to build machine learning model in usage examples for Qiskit and PennyLane are qiskit_ML.ipynb and pennylane_ML.ipynb, respectively.